raycast/extensions/extensions/airpods-noise-control/README.md

 4. Open Control Center.
 5. Locate the module corresponding to your volume slider.
 6. Set the "Sound Menu Localization" configuration value to the title of that module.

+## Sound Menu

+This is **optional**, but **highly recommended**.
+If you do not enable this setting, the extension will have to open Control Center and navigate the menu every time you use it, which will be slower and more disruptive.

+1. Open System Settings.
+2. Navigate to Control Center > Control Center Modules > Sound.
+3. Set the setting to either **"Show When Active"** or **"Always Show in Menu Bar"**.